Parassharmaa/tweerator/README.md

 # Tweerator

-Utility Script to fetch and tweets with state management
+Utility Script to fetch Tweets with state management

----

 ## Setup and Run